actus10/FoldingHam/README.md

 # foldingham
-Concept: This is an extremely prorocial approach that appears does not violate FCC rules. .
+Concept: This is an extremely parochial approach that appears does not violate FCC rules. .
 There are more advanced methods that will be explored.

 Inspired by thread: https://twitter.com/OH8STN/status/1620426664751800330